Contact Lens Allergy

 The key to treatment is decreased lens wear time, frequent replacement of the contacts and diligent cleaning of the lenses each day.
 Disposable contacts help because they are discarded before the protein builds up.
 Sleeping in contacts must be avoided.

 Besides the above, treatments may include allergy drops or non-steroidal anti-inflammatory drops.
 Once the lens allergy clears up, the patient may want to consider LASIK vision correction to avoid a recurrence.
 Call for a free screening exam to see if this is an option for you.
-Remember that Dr. Cutarelli is one of the most experienced blade-free LASIK surgeons in the Denver, Colorado area.
+Remember that Dr. Cutarelli is one of the most experienced blade-free LASIK surgeons in the Englewood, Colorado area.

 Are you having problems with your contacts or need a thorough eye examination?
 Give us a call.